 David, the psalmist writes, “You have taken account of my wanderings; Put my tears in Your bottle.
 Are they not in Your book?”
 (Psalm 56:8, NASB).
 Daily the LORD gathers my tears as a love offering.

 And yes, the works of ministry (service to God) in other states and nations have been dedicated and humbly offered to others who have gone before me, that their accounts in heaven may be filled to overflowing with victorious joy!
 It is a simple act of intentional purpose with undeniable passion.
-It is possible that this writing is only a means to process my own grief or perhaps has a greater potential eternally...which only time will reveal.
+It is possible that this writing is only a means to process my own grief or possibly to fulfill the need of a middle child to make things more fair or perhaps it has a greater potential eternally...which only time will reveal.

 As only The LORD God Almighty could have ordained it, the person, whom I met in June 2008, invited HGRM to Missoula, Montana to release the States of America Worship Hammer and Worship Swords projects has these similarities to my sister Susan who was also born in August, lived in Missoula, Montana, had beautiful blonde hair, blue eyes, petite frame, athletic in discipline (hiking, running), played the flute and piano, was a passionate mom and most of all loved Jesus.